tyleryouk/00os-origin/00reaper/00OS-commands/user-directed/user-rules-00OS-commands.md

    * Detect input prefixed with `>` as an 00OS command
    * Parse the command (`> [command] [subcommand] [arguments] [--flags]`)
    * **ALWAYS fetch** the corresponding process rule using the `fetch_rules` tool
-   * Execute the sequence of tool calls defined within the fetched process rule
+   * Execute the tool calls defined within the fetched process rule directly and exactly
    * Return formatted results with appropriate status indicators
    * Return to conversational mode after command completion